mrspec7er/stockels/README.md

 - Stock information with parameter that can adjust by your self
 - Whitelist stock to get informed whenever you open the app
 - Generate report file to recap all your analytic data
-- Get support and resistance price of stock per quarter
+- Get technical analytic for each stock to determine support and resistance price per quarter
+- Get current fundamental analytic data for every stock on IDX
 - Latest business news to support your analysis

 * Get improvement of company profit per quarter